primetime43/GAPS-2/README.md

 Requires Python 3.7 or newer

 # Docker
+You can pull the docker image from [here](https://hub.docker.com/repository/docker/primetime43/gaps-2/general)

+or do it manually with the steps below.

-To build the docker image and run this command in the downloaded directory
+To build the docker image, run this command in the latest downloaded tag's source code directory
 ```
 docker build -t gaps-2 .
 ```